ashinsabu/sketchpad/README.md

 # Summary
-An online sketchpad built without using any frameworks to display Vanilla JS’s DOM manipulation features in depth.
+An online sketchpad built in vanilla JS.

 # View the Page
 View the page hosted on GitHub pages at https://ashinsabu.github.io/sketchpad/.